SUPPORT OUTSTANDING STUDENTS

 Learn more on our Student Opportunities page.

 This program provides financial support and professional connections for students to work with EJ organizations and other civic leaders to advance goals for more livable and prosperous places.
-This fellowship is part of the Luskin Center for Innovation’s (LCI) commitment to partner organizations and support for first-generation Bruins, students of color, and other emerging environmental leaders.
+This fellowship is part of the Luskin Center for Innovation’s commitment to partner organizations and support for first-generation Bruins, students of color, and other emerging environmental leaders.

 Current and recent community partners:

-If your organization advances environmental justice and is interested in hosting a fellow/intern, contact Colleen Callahan, co-executive director, at ccallahan@luskin.ucla.edu for more details about criteria and expectations.
+If your organization advances environmental justice and is interested in hosting a fellow/intern, contact Colleen Callahan, co-executive director, at ccallahan@luskin.ucla.edu for more details about the criteria and expectations.

-Each year LCI provides financial support for students’ capstone projects, allowing them to expand the scope of their applied environmental justice or sustainability projects.
+Each year, the Luskin Center for Innovation provides financial support for students’ capstone projects, allowing them to expand the scope of their applied environmental justice or sustainability projects.

 Please help us support emerging environmental leaders shaping a more sustainable and equitable future.